This article explains how to get started with the VB.NET programming language.

 This also makes the installation of VB.NET much easier, as Visual Studio, the IDE for VB.NET will handle everything for you.

-Of course, you’ll want to tick anything .NET related.
+3. You’ll want to tick anything .NET related.
 If you have future plans to begin development in either Python, C++ or some other language, you can download those too.
-(You can choose to download any of these later on as well)

 Once you complete the set up, your all done.
 You can now direct yourself to the homepage and begin a new VB.NET project.
 The visual studio IDE will help you throughout your coding process with helpful suggestions, advanced debugging tools such as breakpoints and step into etc. It will be worthwhile to take tutorials regarding the use of this IDE to make the most of it.

 This marks the end of the Getting started with VB.NET Guide.
 Any suggestions or contributions to CodersLegacy are more than welcome.
-Any questions can be asked below in the comments section.
+Any questions about the article content can be asked below in the comments section.